25 Cheap & Free Things To Do In Seattle For First Timers

 Photo credits: preston goff

 Pike Place Market is one of those sites that is just quintessentially Seattle.
-It is the the heart of Seattle’s culinary and artisan scene, and you don’t have to spend a dime to see it!
+It is the the heart of Seattle’s culinary and artisan scene, and you don’t have to spend a dime to see it.

 What to Expect:

 • Fresh Produce: From seasonal fruits to locally sourced vegetables, the market offers a colorful array of fresh produce.
-Don’t hesitate to spend some dime and enjoy a fresh treat for the day!

 • Artisan Crafts: Explore handcrafted jewelry, pottery, textiles, and more from local artists.
 They are just perfect as souvenirs!